-My descent towards the south end of Half Moon Island was disagreeably damp, musty and cold, but yet it captivated me from the first moment.
+It was dark and foggy in Antarctica.
+My descent towards the south end of Half Moon was disagreeably damp, musty, and cold, yet it captivated me from the first moment.

 Half Moon Island

 Gentoo penguins are long-tailed, with a bright orange bill and a white stripe on the top of the head.
 Chinstraps penguins are short-tailed, with the inner sides of their flippers colored in white.
 Their most distinct characteristic is the narrow black stripe under their heads.

 To visit Half Moon is relatively easy, and I did a 5 km / 3 miles trekking from one side of the island to the other.
 I distinctly remember the loud penguin colony and the vivacious fur seals.
 Penguins are extremely curious, and many come in your direction to get a better glimpse.
 Half-moon Island has to be on your list of what to do in Antarctica.